tradingstrategy-ai/docs/source/glossary.rst

     Enzyme

-        Enzyme is a fund backoffice protocol for :term:`EVM compatible` blockchains.
+        Enzyme is a fund back-office protocol for :term:`EVM compatible` blockchains.

         See `Enzyme Finance <https://enzyme.finance/>`__ for more information.